Customer Service

 Spain Company Documents

 In Spain the commercial register is the Registro Mercantil.
-Company documents such as the Memorandum of Association (Estatutos) and the Articles of Association (Escritura) and change of directors are formalised by a Spanish public notary, and then made public through being lodged with the Mercantile Register.
+Company documents such as the Memorandum of Association (Estatutos) and the Articles of Association (Escritura) and change of directors are formalised by a Spanish Public Notary, and then lodged with the Mercantile Register.
 We can obtain copies of such documents through our office in Madrid.

 Spain Company Document fees